Why do businesses borrow money?

 As a member of the credit committee for your bank, this information has now landed on your desk.
 A few things jump out at you.

-1. Inventory and receivables are available to secure the credit line.
+1. Inventory and receivables are potentially available to secure the credit line.

 2. Against total assets of 181 million dollars, total debt (current as well as long term) stands at 114 million.
 Almost 50% of the assets are current assets, split almost equally between receivables and inventory.

-3. The one thing that does bother you is cyclicality of cash flows.
-Do we have enough history and data to be sure that the next year is going to be positive cash flow year?
+3. The cyclicality of cash flows is of concern.
+Do we have enough history and data to be sure that the next year is going to be positive year?

-4. Between the inventory & receivable balances you have two potential sources to pay back the loan.
-You are not sure how liquid the inventory is or the break up between materials and finished goods
+4. Between inventory and receivable balances you have two potential sources to pay back the loan.
+You are not sure how liquid the inventory is or the break up between materials and finished goods.

-5. The most attractive as well as the most worrying feature is the two existing loans.
+5. The most attractive and the most worrying feature are the two existing loans.
 You are very positive that it would be possible for your bank to refinance both the loans at much lower rates, resulting in substantial savings for Willy Whale as well as substantial new business and fee income for your bank.
 The credit line may be a good starting point for a relationship with this customer.
 However the question is why has the firm not looked for better terms and why are the two loans not on the table for discussion.

 6. The bank’s biggest customers are the regional retail chains.
 Willy Whale would be the first significant customer on the supply side for the bank.
 You are quite excited about the possibilities of expanding your customer base into non-retail segments.